redBorder/redborder-ai/README.md

-# redborder-ai Main package
+# redborder-llm Main package

 This service is part of the RedBorder Incident Response system.
-Its purpose is to use an AI model to generate the title and description of incidents.
+Its purpose is to use an LLM model to generate the title and description of incidents.
 The model utilized is [https://github.com/Mozilla-Ocho/llamafile](https://github.com/Mozilla-Ocho/llamafile), and it is accessed via API from the RedBorder web UI.

 **Plataforms**
 * Rocky Linux 9